1920 Xalapa earthquake: Earthquake characteristics

 The earthquake had a moment magnitude of 6.3–6.4 and a hypocenter about 15 km beneath the surface.
 Although limited seismic data made determining the faulting mechanism challenging, the event was likely caused by an east–west striking normal fault.
 Similar earthquakes in the TMVB with depths of less than 15 km have focal mechanisms corresponding to normal faulting, suggesting the mainshock had similar characteristics.
 Using scaling relationships between the seismic magnitude and rupture length, a fault length of 25 km was estimated.
 This length correlates with the extent of the meizoseismal area (Note: The area of maximum damage caused by an earthquake.).
 No ground faulting was observed, probably because it was too small, obscured by debris, or the rupture was entirely buried in the crust.
 A 1996 study in the Bulletin of the Seismological Society of America identified a 15 km linear feature trending east–northeast located near the meizoseismal area which may represent the causative fault.

-Based on where the strongest shaking occurred, the epicenter was likely between the towns of Chilchotla and Patlanalán.
+Based on where the strongest shaking occurred, the epicenter was likely between the towns of Chilchotla and Patlanalá.
 A 70.8 km2 area, including Chilchotla, Ixhuacán, Quimixtlán and Patlanalá and the epicenter, was assigned a Mercalli-Cancani intensity of XI–XII (Extreme) based on the damage severity.
 The region surrounding the meizoseismal area experienced lower intensities: 433.6 km2 experienced intensity X, and 955.2 km2 experienced intensity IX.
 The plotted isoseismal lines outlining these zones formed a concave footprint-like shape extending east–southeast to west–northwest.
 In Xalapa, the assigned intensity was VIII–IX (Severe–Violent), and Ayahualulco, Cosautlán and Teocelo was IX–X (Violent–Extreme).
 Light shaking was felt in Mexico City and parts of Oaxaca's Teotitlán, Cuicatlán and San Jerónimo districts.

 There had been foreshocks in the area two months earlier, and an aftershock sequence that lasted until April 1920, with some felt 220 km away in Mexico City.
 To monitor the aftershocks, a Wiechert seismograph was installed in Xalapa.
 Data from the seismograph indicated that these aftershocks occurred 30–40 km from where it was installed.
 This confirmed that the preceding mainshock was a shallow focal event within the North American plate.
 In contrast, deeper intraslab earthquakes would be located further from the seismograph.